-When John woke up the next morning, Maxine was in the children’s bedroom.
+When John awoke the next morning, Maxine was in the children’s bedroom.
 He helped her to the washroom.
 John noticed that Maxine’s movements were weak and clumsy, and that she had a black eye.
 John asked her what had happened, but she did not know.
-As John was leaving the washroom, Maxine fell and struck her head on one of the features (either the basin or the bathtub).
+As John was leaving the washroom, Maxine fell and struck her head on either the basin or the bathtub.
 He helped Maxine up and asked what was wrong; she responded that she was sick.
 John assisted Maxine to get back in bed; he noticed that she also had bruising on her arm.

 John’s Trial and Appeal